poise/poise-archive/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+BZip2 implementation is based on RBzip2.
+Copyright Sebastian Staudt, Brian Lopez.
+RBzip2 code used under the terms of the new BSD license.